 How can you obtain an ISO certification?

 Before we get into the details about ISO certifications, their processes and benefits, it is important to note that the ISO network itself does not perform certifications.
-The institution develops and publishes the standards upon which certifications are based, but the certifications themselves are issued by an external certification body.
-Also, because there are so many different types of standards, there is no one set of ISO certification requirements.
+The institution develops and publishes the standards for certifications, but an external certification body issues the certifications.
+Because there are many different types of standards, no single set of ISO certification requirements exists.

 An ISO certification is an endorsement for you and your organization.
 It proves to third parties that you have passed your ISO audit, comply with industry standards, and have implemented structures that ensure your business is stable and trustworthy.
-Depending on your industry and exact certification, this means that your services are outstanding, your products are high quality, and your customers are well taken care of.
+Depending on your industry and exact certification, this means that your services are outstanding, your products are high quality, and you have customer satisfaction.
 Such an endorsement is valuable for every organization.

 In order to find the perfect certification body for you, ISO recommends that you: